ptsteadman/notebook/stories/feyerabend.md

 It would be a landmark paper.

-"We can easily have it done by the end of the summer, I think, and present at the ACM conference in Montreal this fall," said Addison.
+"We can easily have it done by the end of the summer, I think, and present at the ACM conference this fall," said Addison.

 Feyerabend was quiet.
 It was obvious that Addison was saying this in celebration, not looking for feedback.